Visitors to the area have a lot of options when it comes to things to do in Cincinnati, Ohio.

-There are several special places that could be overlooked which is why I’m sharing 5 hidden gems around Cincinnati that are worth adding to your list.
+There are several special places around Cincinnati that could be overlooked.
+That’s why I’m sharing 5 hidden gems around Cincinnati that are worth adding to your list.

-Up to 148 dinner guests are transported back to the era of the 1940’s on a 3 hour train ride inside three vintage dining cars.
+Up to 148 dinner guests are transported back to the era of the 1940s on a 3-hour train ride inside three vintage dining cars.

-The Cincinnati Dinner Train is perfect for a date night or special occasion but make sure that you make a reservation in advance to reserve your spot.
+The Cincinnati Dinner Train is perfect for a date night or special occasion.
+I highly recommend that you make a reservation in advance to reserve your spot.

 The perfect blend of art, the outdoors, and history.
 Pyramid Hill Sculpture Park is a MUST see for fans of art and the outdoors.

-You can drive yourself around the park or rent an “art cart” as you view more than 50 pieces of art in 265 acres of natural surroundings.
+You can drive yourself around the park or rent an “art cart.”
+The art cart helps you easily view more than 50 pieces of art in 265 acres of natural surroundings.

-Discover one man’s labor of love as you explore the medieval style castle he built by hand over the course of 50+ years!
+Discover one man’s labor of love as you explore the medieval-style castle that he built by hand over the course of 50+ years!

 The castle is located next to The Little Miami River and has several areas that are perfect for a picnic if you decide to spend a relaxing afternoon there.

-This museum is less well known but gives you a greater appreciation for firefighters of all eras with artifacts dating back to the early 1800’s.
+This museum is less well known but gives you a greater appreciation for firefighters of all eras with artifacts dating back to the early 1800s.

 Organized firefighting in Cincinnati dates back to the early 1800s.
 The building where the museum resides was the former home of Engine Company 45 that dates back to the early 1900s.